Storage#

 Create a New Policy#

-In this step, first select to which items the policy will be applied.
+In the upper part of the dialog, select to which items the policy will be applied.

 Hint